coderamen666/srd-v3.5-md/spells/magic-overview.md

 This portion of a spell description details what the spell does and how it works.
-If one of the previous entries in the description included "see text," this is where the explanation is found.
+If one of the previous entries in the description included “see text,” this is where the explanation is found.

 ## Arcane Spells